“The best thing about flying first class was that you could be as nutty as a fruitcake and were still treated as the Queen of Sheba.”

 - An hour to two-hour flight.

-- If I choose a flight with connections, I prefer a connection with at least one and a half hour or more layover.
-Many times, if a plane is delayed, it will be for an hour or less.
+- If I choose a flight with connections, I prefer a connection with at least one and a half hours or more layover.
+Most plane delays last an hour or less.
 By booking a longer connection window, you have a better chance of making the connection.
 Besides, many of the airports that have a lot of connecting flights are immense.
-It is not unusual to have to walk for thirty minutes to an hour to get to the connecting gate.
+It is not unusual to walk for thirty minutes to an hour to get to the connecting gate.

-- If you have even slightly limited mobility, ask the airline for a wheelchair, especially if you have a flight with less than an hour for a connection.
-Even though I have no mobility issues, I sometimes wish I had a wheelchair when faced with some of the long distances in airports necessary to make a connecting flight.
-(In London-Heathrow and Miami International airports I have walked more than an hour to make a connecting flight).
+- Even though I have no mobility issues, I sometimes wish I had a wheelchair when faced with some of the long distances in airports necessary to make a connecting flight.
+(In London-Heathrow and Miami International airports, I have walked more than an hour to make a connecting flight).
+If you have even slightly limited mobility, ask the airline for a wheelchair, especially if you have a flight with less than an hour for a connection.